 Comprehensive assessment in a single test

-FoundationOne® CDx provides a detailed analysis of the tumour genome, analysing 324 known cancer-relevant genes across the four main classes of genomic alterations, in addition to TMB and MSI, to inform treatment decision-making.1,7,12,13*
+FoundationOne® CDx provides a detailed analysis of the tumour genome, analysing 324 known cancer-relevant genes across the four main classes of genomic alterations, in addition to TMB and MSI, to inform treatment decision-making.2,9,14,15

 FoundationOne® CDx should be used proactively, at the first point of clinical uncertainty in any metastatic solid tumour

-FoundationOne® CDx is a single tissue test suitable for most patients with malignant solid tumour cancers.7 It is most frequently used in patients with advanced, recurrent or metastatic cancers who have exhausted standard of care treatment options.
-A validated testing process, led by scientists and academics, produces a genomic report, typically within 14 days of receiving a suitable tumour sample.
-The FoundationOne® test (a prior version of FoundationOne® CDx) has been analytically validated with high sensitivity scores of 95–99% across the range of genomic alterations and a high specificity (positive predictive value >99%).1
+FoundationOne® CDx is a single tissue test suitable for most patients with malignant solid tumour cancers.9 It is most frequently used in patients with advanced, recurrent or metastatic cancers who have exhausted standard of care treatment options.2,3,9 A validated testing process, led by scientists and academics, produces a genomic report, typically within 14 days of receiving a suitable tumour sample.2,3 The FoundationOne® test and FoundationOne® CDx have been analytically validated with high sensitivity scores of 95–99% across the range of genomic alterations and a high specificity (positive predictive value >99%).2,3

 The Roche Foundation Medicine platform has been analytically validated